MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Preview features

 AI Builder features that are in preview release status are free to use.
 You don't need to obtain a license to use AI Builder preview features.
+However, the o1 reasoning model in Prompts is currently in paid preview.

 ## AI Builder licensing FAQ